 Agrob Buchtal was involved in a project that involved the redesign of a roundabout centre with a difference.
 With a diameter of 12.5 meters, artist Peter Regli designed a triangular pattern using colour shades of blue, red and white ceramic tiles.
 A total of 900 ceramic tiles, cut to size using a water-jet, make up the round-about feature.

-Agrob Buchtal tiles offered three essential advantages.
+Agrob Buchtal Eco Friendly Tiles offered three essential advantages.
 First the tiles are colour-fast and largely maintenance free, ; secondly the tile glaze options provide for infinite artistic design possibilities.
 Thirdly the tiles contain a Hytect surface that actively breaks down air pollutants and car fumes, making it an environmentally sustainable piece of art.